Lady Palm (Rhapis excelsa) Indoor Care, Common Problems & Solutions

 According to the NASA Clean Air Study, Rhapis excelsa was found to be a good indoor air cleaner in removing xylene, toulene, benzene, formaldehyde, trichloethylene and ammonia.

-Rhapis excelsa is non-toxic to both humans and pets as indicated by ASPCA.
-It is safe to grow indoors.
+No. Rhapis excelsa is non-toxic to both humans and pets as indicated by ASPCA.
+Lady Palm is safe for cats, dogs and other pets.

 Where to Buy